 Network Address Translation (NAT) working –

-Why mask port numbers?
+Why mask port numbers ?

 NAT inside and outside addresses –

 Inside refers to the addresses which must be translated.
-Outside refers to the addresses which are not in control of an organisation.
+Outside refers to the addresses which are not in control of an organization.
 These are the network Addresses in which the translation of the addresses will be done.